BadmWe/dspyt-webpage/dspyt/posts/making-predictions-line-between-accuracy-self-fulfilling-prophecies.md

 ---
-title: "Making Predictions: The Fine Line Between Accuracy and Self-Fulfilling Prophecies"
+title: "Making Predictions: Accuracy and Self-Fulfilling Prophecies"
 date: "December 21, 2023"
 excerpt: "Explore the dance of prediction accuracy and the impact of self-fulfilling prophecies in this insightful exploration.
 Uncover the nuances of forecasting."
 cover_image: "/images/posts/cybersecurity/fantasy.webp"